 As always, you can listen to or download the audio file above or scroll down and watch the video interview in full.
 To show your support, you can write a review on iTunes, make a direct donation, or become a patron on Patreon.

-Who is Charles Stross?
+Who is Charlie Stross?

-Charles Stross, 46, is a full-time science fiction writer and resident of Edinburgh, Scotland.
+Charlie Stross, 46, is a full-time science fiction writer and resident of Edinburgh, Scotland.
 The winner of two Locus Reader Awards and winner of the 2005 and 2010 Hugo awards for best novella, Stross’ works have been translated into over twelve languages.

-Like many writers, Stross has had a variety of careers, occupations, and job-shaped-catastrophes in the past, from pharmacist (he quit after the second police stake-out) to first code monkey on the team of a successful dot-com startup (with brilliant timing he tried to change employer just as the bubble burst).
+Like many writers, Charlie Stross has had a variety of careers, occupations, and job-shaped-catastrophes in the past, from a pharmacist (he quit after the second police stake-out) to first code monkey on the team of a successful dot-com startup (with brilliant timing he tried to change employer just as the bubble burst).